Western Culinary Institute - Le Cordon Bleu College of Culinary Arts

 Accreditation

-The college’s programs are accredited and by the Commission of Career Schools and Colleges and the American Culinary Association.
+The college’s programs are accredited by the Commission of Career Schools and Colleges and the American Culinary Association.
 The college is licensed by the State of Oregon.
 Le Cordon Bleu College of Culinary Arts in Portland is a member of the following organizations:

 • American Culinary Federation